cardonandrew/cardonandrew/README.md

 As a full-stack developer, I love diving into both the front-end and back-end of web applications.
 Whether it's crafting responsive user interfaces or architecting robust server-side solutions, I thrive on the challenge of building seamless and user-friendly software.

-* 🌍  I'm based in Santaquin, UT
+* 🌍  Currently located in Utah, but hoping to relocate and adventure!
 * ⚡  I'm continuing my learning with udemy.com

 ### Skills